 Introduction of degree that pays off

-¥ Perhaps the most significant change in the educational system in Colombia has been the introduction of degree programs.
+Perhaps the most significant change in the educational system in Colombia has been the introduction of degree programs.
 It had been recognised that the majority of students did not pursue studies at a higher level because the degree programs on offer would not provide them with the security and employment that they needed to sustain an acceptable standard of living.
 Consequently, a range of new degree courses was introduced including technical Skills training, computer courses and business administration skills

 Reduction in living and transportation costs